 Swearing, vulgar language, sexually explicit, harassing, threats, or any unsafe language in the hallways and/or classrooms is inappropriate for school and will be addressed.
-Parents will be notified and disciplinary action will be taken.
+Parents will be notified and disciplinary action will be taken including possible referral to law enforcement.